peterruler/A-Medical-AI-Chat/README.md

 # Use as a chainlit chat
 - to use ollama as a python chainlit chat you can do the following:

-# Based on a youtube clip
+# Based on this youtube clip:
 - https://www.youtube.com/watch?v=bANziaFj_sA

 # Chainlit Documentation